postgrespro/imgsmlr/README.md

 Introduction
 ------------

-ImgSmlr – is an PostgreSQL which implements similar images searching functionality.
+ImgSmlr – is a PostgreSQL extension which implements similar images searching functionality.

 ImgSmlr method is based on Haar wavelet transform.
 The goal of ImgSmlr is not